node-ci/nci/README.md

 ## Quick setup

-Clone quick setup repo, go into it and install dependencies:
+Clone quick setup repo, go into it and install dependencies.

+You can choose from one of following repositories with sample configurations:

+* With local node (all builds will be executed locally from user that started nci server):

 ```sh